-The Next Communication Paradigm Led by AI-Based Semantic Communication
+The Next Communication Paradigm Driven by AI-Based Semantic Communication

 Shannon's Law

-Contemporary communication has evolved based upon Shannon's Law.
-This constitutes a theory that determines the limitations of network communication, and the attempts have been to increase the maximum channel capacity of the formula described subsequently.
+Contemporary communication has evolved based on Shannon's Law.
+This is a theory that defines the limits of network communication, and there have been attempts to maximize the channel capacity of the formula to be discussed later.
 Examples include technologies such as MIMO (Multiple Input Multiple Output).
-These technologies are part of an effort to achieve higher channel capacity, based on Shannon's theory.
+These technologies are part of the effort to possess higher channel capacity based on Shannon's theory.

 Shannon's Law is expressed by the following formula for calculating channel capacity:

-With the emergence of this law for calculating channel capacity, the telecommunications industry began to concentrate efforts on increasing channel capacity.
-Consequently, for approximately 70 years, most innovations in communication have been achieved through the improvement of channel capacity.
+With the emergence of this law for calculating channel capacity, the communication industry began to concentrate efforts on increasing channel capacity.
+Thus, for approximately 70 years, innovation in communication has mostly centered on the improvement of channel capacity.

-However, in the current era, processing resources have advanced significantly.
-Communication has progressed from sending text to now transmitting spatial vectors.
-Limitations have begun to arise in reliably splitting and transmitting all this data.
-For instance, the data generated by an autonomous vehicle can amount to several terabytes per day, and it is nearly impossible for the current communication network to sustain this.
-Simply laying more cables and installing more antennas reaches economic and physical limitations.
+However, in the current era, processing resources have advanced tremendously.
+Communication has progressed from sending text to the point of transmitting spatial vectors.
+Limitations are beginning to arise in reliably segmenting and transmitting all this data.
+For instance, the data generated by an autonomous vehicle can amount to several terabytes per day, and it is nearly impossible for the current communication network to cope with this.
+Simply laying more cables and installing more antennas reaches economic and physical limits for a solution.

-Thus, a paradigm shift is occurring, moving away from the existing paradigm of accurately transmitting every bit, to one that seeks to transmit only the context by introducing intelligence into communication. (*The concept itself has existed for decades.)
-This change is driven by the recent powerful advancement of intelligent models and the increased necessity for the communication of larger volumes of data.
+Thus, a paradigm shift is being researched, moving away from the conventional paradigm of accurately transmitting the entire bitstream, and instead seeking to transmit only the context by introducing intelligence into communication.
+(The concept itself has existed for several decades.)
+This is a change driven by the recent powerful advancement of intelligent models and the need for communication of even larger data volumes.

 This is referred to as Semantic Communication, as it involves the exchange of meaning.

-This issue was already raised in the communication model of Shannon and Weaver, who separated the maturity of communication into three levels.
+This issue was already raised in Shannon and Weaver's communication model, and they separated the maturity of communication into three levels:

 - Technical Problem: How accurately can a symbol be transmitted?
 (This is the core domain of my theory.)